 Stephen Hawking was probably the most famous scientist in the world.

 From 1979 to 2009 he has been Lucasian Professor of Mathematics at Cambridge- a position once held by Sir Isaac Newton.

 He has been at the forefront of attempts to combine two great achievements of modern physics (quantum theory and relativity)– into one grand theory.

 The book “A Brief History of Time” brought him the greatest fame and public recognition.

 It’s a book elegantly written.
-And gives you the advanced answers that scientists are giving to the questions about the origin, nature and the eventual destiny of the universe.
+And gives you the advanced answers that scientists are giving to the questions about the origin, nature, and eventual destiny of the universe.

-The Story of my life accounts of her triumph over deafness and blindness.
+The Story of my life accounts for Helen Keller’s triumph over deafness and blindness.
 Her story has become a symbol of hope for all people all over the world.